mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-docs.md

 #### ignore

-Configuration for files to be ignored in RSS, using glob syntax, for example, to ignore markdown files in specific directories.
+Configures the files to be ignored by RSS, allowing the use of glob syntax.
+For example, ignore markdown files in a specific directory.

 ```json
 {